 5. Do you provide lunch at the senior center?

-Lunch is available by registering with the Congregate Meal Program and by making a reservation before 8 a.m. on the day you wish to eat.
-Payment is donation based upon income.
+Lunch is available by registering with the Congregate Meal Program and by making a reservation before 1 p.m. on the previous day you wish to eat.
+Payment is a donation based on income.
 All lunch monies go directly to support the quality of the lunch program.
 See the lunch donation schedule.